In the past, the core goal of testing is to find bugs and fix them. But the dynamics of IT and testing landscape have changed now.

 Your testing today demands faster turnaround.
 That means faster reporting of bugs, fixes, re-testing, deployment, and releases.
 QA testers are the driving force here.

 According to State of DevOps Report 2016, high performing IT organizations experience 200 times more frequent deployments, have 3 times lower change failure rate and 24 times faster recovery from failures.

 To keep up with the speed game, you can’t afford to waste time in communicating issues.
-A visual feedback tool like Usersnap collects bugs and feedback on the webpage and in-app.
+A visual feedback software for QA like Usersnap collects bugs and feedback on the webpage and in-app.
 It captures the QA tester’s or user’s screen and allows drawing, comment boxes and highlighting in the specific area of the issue.

 Or send your tickets to your existing project management tools.
 It provides integration capabilities with over 20+ applications like JIRA, Asana, Slack, Google Tag Manager, and WordPress.